j50n/deno-proc/site/src/spread.md

-# Using the Spread Operator in Run
+# Run and the Spread Operator

-This is fine:
+This compiles:

 ```typescript
 run("ls", "-la");
 ```

-The next example results in an error: _A spread argument must either have a tuple type or be passed to a rest parameter._
+The next example results in this compile error:
+> _A spread argument must either have a tuple type or be passed to a rest parameter._

 ```typescript
 run(...["ls", "-la"]); //Broken!